DEAL OR NO DEAL · 2024

 02

-From: one overwhelming view for all users.
+From: one overwhelming view forced on all users regardless of mental model.

 The Contextual Toggle